Murder By Death

 Would You Believe?

-The Movies unintentionally confused matters greatly with their name and sole album title, as an identically-monikered British outfit also released an eponymous debut the previous year.
+The Movies unintentionally confused matters greatly with their name and sole album title, as an identically-monikered British outfit (previously the exceedingly obscure Public Foot the Roman) also released an eponymous debut the previous year.
 The American Movies slot firmly into that now-deeply unfashionable 'piano-led late '70s pop/rock' bracket, like a cross between, say, Supertramp and Billy Joel.
 The album has its moments, not least cheery opener Dancin' On Ice and the swing-era references in Sugarloo, but overall, it's all a bit bland, I'm afraid.

 Wood (1995, 51.21) ***/T